 99% of remixes are useless and speak to the slapdash and disposable nature of most hip-hop songs.
 To wit, if your song needed a remix to improve it, maybe you shoulda made that shit better in the first place.

 That said, there are a few remixes that have achieved the exceptional feat of matching or exceeding the original recording in terms of thematic appropriateness, musical composition, or just overall quality.
 Here are a few of them.
 Rank them how you please.

 Ice Cube - “It Was A Good Day”

 The original version is spectacular.
-With it's languid guitar lines sampled from the Isleys "Footsteps in the Dark," it is the perfect song to sip a joint to and relax.
+With its languid guitar lines sampled from the Isleys “Footsteps in the Dark,” it is the perfect song to relax and sip a joint to.
 It even spawned a historical scavenger hunt documented by our gracious hosts.

 But the remix?
 Oh man, the remix is just pure joy recorded.
 This remix makes you want to go actively make a good day happen.
 The main sample comes from a Staple Singers’ song, written by Curtis Mayfield, called “Let’s Do it Again.”
 And even that title suggests that good days shouldn’t just be lucky coincidences, but things that we can actually create and reproduce.
 And, goddammit, that makes me feel good.

 M.O.P. (ft.
 Busta Rhymes, Remy Ma, and Teflon) - “Ante Up”

 M.O.P. is a marginal hip-hop group at best, unlikely to remembered when the history of hip-hop is discussed by the worst white kids ever in college classes twenty years from now.
 But if you ever want a party, nightclub, dorm room, board meeting, DAR convention, etc. to blow the fuck up and get nuts, just put “Ante Up” on the jambox.
 Shit will get so hood, so fast.